RTÉ: Broadcasting ban

 During the late 1970s, RTÉ was accused of extending the censorship rules into a system of self-censorship.
-A small minority of programme-makers also emerged who approved of Section 31, particularly supporters of the Workers' Party (formerly Sinn Féin the Workers' Party), including Eoghan Harris, and Gerry Gregg who opposed that party's official policy.
-Opponents of censorship were portrayed as secret IRA sympathizers, including then reporter, later Irish President, Mary McAleese.
-She described the experience as, "the most difficult, the darkest, the worst time of my life".
+In addition, a small minority of programme-makers emerged who approved of Section 31, particularly supporters of the Workers' Party (formerly Sinn Féin the Workers' Party), including Eoghan Harris, and Gerry Gregg who opposed that party's official policy.
+Opponents of censorship, including then reporter and later Irish President Mary McAleese, were portrayed as secret IRA sympathisers.
+She described this experience as "the most difficult, the darkest, the worst time of my life".

-The effect of the Section 31 ban was more severe than the censorship provision introduced in 1988 in the United Kingdom.
+The effect of the Section 31 ban was more severe than the censorship provision introduced in 1988 in the UK.
 The UK ban prevented the direct speech of censored individuals.
 Broadcasters then used actors' voices to dub the recorded speech of censored persons.
 This was not permissible on RTÉ, which was prevented from broadcasting 'reports' of interviews.
-British broadcasters interpreted the term 'spokesperson' more loosely than RTÉ, which banned all Sinn Féin members whether or not they were speaking on behalf of the party.
+British broadcasters interpreted the term spokesperson more loosely than did RTÉ, which banned all Sinn Féin members, whether or not they were speaking on behalf of the party.
 The BBC interviewed Sinn Féin President Gerry Adams as MP for West Belfast on 1 October 1990, speaking on unemployment in his constituency.
-Larry O'Toole, then an ordinary Sinn Féin member, mentioned this in a letter to RTÉ Director of News Joe Mulhollend on 30 October 1990, after O'Toole was banned by RTÉ as a spokesperson for striking bakery workers.
+Larry O'Toole, then an ordinary Sinn Féin member, mentioned this interview in a letter to RTÉ's director of news, Joe Mulholland, on 30 October 1990, after O'Toole was banned by RTÉ as a spokesperson for striking bakery workers.
 O'Toole then challenged the RTÉ ban in the High Court.
-In 1992–93, in O'Toole vs RTÉ, RTÉ was found by the High Court and Supreme Court to have illegally and unconstitutionally extended the censorship ban to Sinn Féin members who were not speaking on behalf of Sinn Féin.
-The RTÉ ban did not affect UK stations broadcasting in the Republic of Ireland as, until 1988 at least, viewers in the Republic were still able to hear the voices of Sinn Féin representatives.
+In 1992–93, in the case O'Toole v.
+RTÉ, RTÉ was found by the High Court and Supreme Court to have illegally and unconstitutionally extended the censorship ban to Sinn Féin members who were not speaking on behalf of Sinn Féin.
+The RTÉ ban did not affect UK stations broadcasting in the Republic of Ireland because, at least until 1988, viewers in the Republic could still hear the voices of Sinn Féin representatives.